 Quick Info on the Blog: Hummus For Thought has been my personal blog since 2011, and it has changed quite a lot over the years.
-You can also follow the Facebook page here.
+You can also follow the Facebook page here and Twitter here.

 Background: My name is Joey Ayoub, and I also go by Joey Husseini-Ayoub to include my mother’s family name.
 Born in 1991, I am of mixed Lebanese, Palestinian, Italian, French and Argentinian heritage, but I grew up in some village somewhere in Mount Lebanon not far from Beirut.

 I have been a freelance writer and researcher for most of my adult life which, admittedly, isn’t that long.

 My formative years, in many ways, were 2010-2013 during my undergraduate studies at the American University of Beirut.
-In 2015, in the middle of the ‘You Stink’ protests, which I helped organise, I moved to London to do my MA in Cultural Studies at SOAS, University of London.
-In October of 2017, I moved to Edinburgh, Scotland where I’m currently doing a PhD on Postwar Lebanese Cinema at the University of Edinburgh.
+In 2015, in the middle of the ‘You Stink’ protests, which I helped organise, I moved to London to do my MA.

 My introduction to the decolonising education and the (smaller) decolonising anarchism movements has proven to be the most significant one so far, possibly only equalled by gender and masculinity studies, queer theory, indigenous movements, re-wilding and the politics of language.
 As you can imagine, it’s all a big and beautiful mess.

 Projects: I am working on transforming this blog to a more organised one.
 It will keep its focus on Lebanon, Syria and Palestine, but we will be expanding to include international issues as well.
 It will be bilingual, in English and Arabic.

-There will be a podcast inspired by the awesome folks over at ‘The Irrelevant Arabs“.
+There is a podcast inspired by the awesome folks over at ‘The Irrelevant Arabs“.
 The podcast, which is simply called ‘Hummus For Thought‘, features discussions with interesting people from around the world about virtually everything.